 The answer, together with the question text, will be published in the Journal of Minutes of the sitting in which the answer is received by the Office of the Speaker, or in the Journal of Minutes of the next sitting, which will be announced on the Assembly’s web page.

-6. Withdrawal of a motion of question
+5. Withdrawal of a motion of written question

-7. Questions Directed to the Speaker
+6. Written Questions Directed to the Speaker

-An oral or written question may be submitted to the Office of the Speaker concerning the duties of the Speaker, the Bureau, the members of the Bureau, and the Board of Spokespersons related to the activities of the Assembly.
+A written question may be submitted to the Office of the Speaker concerning the duties of the Speaker, the Bureau, the members of the Bureau, and the Board of Spokespersons related to the activities of the Assembly.